 The Heater Treater

-The Heater Treater® provides scale protection for all tankless water heaters, tank water heaters, boilers and solar hot water systems.
+The Heater Treater® allows plumbing contractors the ability to offer affordable, yet highly effective protection against scaling on every installation.
+The Heater Treater provides scale protection for all tankless water heaters, tank water heaters, boilers and solar hot water systems.
 Water treatment helps maintain efficiency and extends the life of water heaters and boilers, but often times is not utilized due to the high cost to the customer.
-The Heater Treater allows contractors the ability to offer affordable, yet highly effective protection against scaling on every installation.
 The Heater Treater is installed on the feed water line just prior to the tankless water heater.
 As the water passes through the filter cartridge, the treatment media in the interior of the filter slowly dissolves into the water supply providing scale protection to the heater.
+The units are intended to be used with single and multi heater installs up to 150 GPM and can be installed inside or outside.
+The Heater Treater will also help your business earn residual income through maintenance agreements and filter replacements.

 Features & Benefits: